-I, the undersigned, designated as coordinator of the fire drill held by \\\\\\\ hereby certify that all the facts shown on the line or lines herein below opposite my signature are correct and further that each drill was successfully conducted in full compliance with the approved ERP.
+I, the undersigned, designated as coordinator of the fire drill held by hereby certify that all the facts shown on the line or lines herein below opposite my signature are correct and further that each drill was successfully conducted in full compliance with the approved ERP.

-Date of Time Location No. of Evacuation Name & Signature Drill Time Coordinator
+Date Drill of Time Location No. of participants Evacuation Time Name & Signature of Coordinator